mihirchronicles/mihirchronicles.github.io/content/notes/momentum.md

 In 1983, Michael Bloomberg unveiled a desktop computer known as “the terminal” that would revolutionize financial markets.
 The keyboard, initially called the Chiclet, was toy-like.
 None of the yellow keys worked when it launched.
 The yellow keys were for major markets-commodities, equities, municipal debt, preferred stocks, mortgages, money markets, governments, corporates, and currencies.
 Initially, only government bonds worked.
 The rest of the features weren't completed for three to seven years.

-There is a lesson in this story-don't be afraid to put things out there even if they are half-working.
+There is a lesson in this story – don't be afraid to put things out there even if they are half-working.
 The Bloomberg terminal is a major success story today because Mike Bloomberg was comfortable letting go of perfectionism.

 This is a story of momentum.